firepress-org/assets_barbershop_demo/51_post_and_page/styling-see-what-markdown-can-do-for-your-content.md

 The <var>var element</var> example
 The <u>u element</u> example

+This is a placeholder text to give context.
+You are about to read words that won't make sense at THIS point cause a chipotle is assigned based on the cuisine of medieval.

 ---

-# Code block
+## Code block

 Code can be presented inline, like this `.post-full-header`.
 For larger block of code, you can use:

 ```
 <!-- Overide CSS styles  🔥 📰 -->